adityajoshi5/MixSentiment/README.md

 # MixSentiment
-Ongoing Research Project
-NOTICE: This is a private repository.
+This project formed a baseline for https://www.aclweb.org/anthology/C16-1234.pdf

-All rights reserved.
-Copyright(c) Aditya Joshi, IIIT Hyderabad, 2015